 Gabriel is a member of the chamber sextet yMusic, "six contemporary classical polymaths who playfully overstep the boundaries of musical genres” (The New Yorker).
 Their virtuosic execution and unique configuration (string trio, flute, clarinet, and trumpet) has attracted the attention of high profile collaborators—from Paul Simon to Bill T. Jones to Ben Folds—and inspired original works by some of today’s foremost composers, including Nico Muhly, Missy Mazzoli and Andrew Norman.
 He is also the co-founder of Duende, a new music and contemporary dance collective that focuses on the interaction between musicians and dancers in the realization of new scores.

-His first full length album, a recording of Benjamin Britten’s Cello Suites, was recently released on PEOPLE, a new collaborative online streaming platform by Bon Iver’s Justin Vernon and The National’s Aaron Dessner.
+Gabriel’s first full length album, a recording of Benjamin Britten’s Cello Suites, was released on PEOPLE, a collaborative online streaming platform created by Bon Iver’s Justin Vernon and The National’s Aaron Dessner.
+He is currently working on an album of cello music by Gabriella Smith, to be released on the Icelandic record label Bedroom Community.
 In 2016, Gabriel received the Sphinx Medal of Excellence, a career grant awarded to emerging classical artists of color, who, early in their professional career, demonstrate artistic excellence, outstanding work ethic, a spirit of determination, and ongoing commitment to leadership.
-In addition, he is a winner of Astral Artists' 2014 National Auditions and is a member of their roster of musicians.
-Cabezas studied at the Curtis Institute of Music under Carter Brey.
+Gabriel studied at the Curtis Institute of Music under Carter Brey.